soo-h/DASweepDetect/README.md

 Citations

-- Kern AD and Schrider DR 2016. https://doi.org/10.1093/bioinformatics/btw556
+- Andrew D. Kern, Daniel R.     Schrider, Discoal: flexible coalescent simulations with selection,     Bioinformatics, Volume 32, Issue 24, december 2016, Pages 3839–3841, https://doi.org/10.1093/bioinformatics/btw556.

 ### <1>Command

 Input a configuration file or a folder containing only configuration files.
-If multiple configuration files are input, apply split files by  `,` .
-The output is simulated data generated based on the parameters in the configuration file.
+If multiple configuration files are inputted, please split them by using  commas .
+The output is simulated data generated based on the parameters specified in the configuration file.
 The configuration file should be named "\<name\>\_"configure.txt and the output simulation data should be "\<name\>\_simulation". \<name\> is the file name defined by the user.

 **Parameter description：**